 What defines an effective therapeutic boarding school for boys?

 Our therapeutic boarding school for troubled boys is here specifically to help you and your family through these stressful times.
-If your son from Amarillo, Texas is demonstrating emotional or behavioral issues, including ADD/ADHD, depression, anxiety, oppositional defiant disorder, abuse trauma, and substance abuse, New Hope Boys Home might be the perfect solution.
+If your son from Amarillo, Texas is demonstrating emotional or behavioral issues, including ADD/ADHD, depression, anxiety, oppositional defiant disorder, abuse trauma, and risky or self-destructive activities, New Hope Boys Home might be the perfect solution.

 More about therapeutic boarding schools for troubled boys in Amarillo, Texas: